octospacc/sitoctt/en/blog/MicroBlog/2022-09-18-Quando-Metto-Mano-Io-Spacc.md

 There are some very small holes with the conductive diameter around them (just as wide as a single copper wire), testpoint type, which actually appear to be connected to where the solder pads I destroyed were connected.
 Just to, I try to solder up there, but there's absolutely no way to do it.
 Those are small and there is no good space around them, so the pond doesn't settle.

-I just wasted time, and once again demonstrated to myself that I'm just not capable of doing soldering work that goes beyond connecting 2 wires to huge pads (which I do badly anyway, with a dirty job).
+I just wasted time, and once again demonstrated to myself that I'm just not capable of doing soldering work that goes beyond connecting 2 wires to huge pads (which I do poorly anyway, with dirty work).
 I'm going to buy a GBA flashcart now, and use it.. to boot DS software.
 To my surprise, it's possible, and maybe I'll talk about it next time.